CenterForOpenScience/SHARE/providers/edu.trinity.md

 _Provide any distinguishing characteristics of research outputs in your repository or sets that represent research outputs (as distinct from cultural heritage materials)._

 Should student work be included?
 Yes, for now.
-Since the commons at Trinity includes cultural heritage and administrative items, Jane provided a list of the appropriate “series” for the notification service (10/9), very similar to the [Wayne State](WayneState.md) list.
+Since the commons at Trinity includes cultural heritage and administrative items, Jane provided a list of the appropriate "series" for the notification service (10/9), very similar to the [Wayne State](WayneState.md) list.

     engine_faculty
     env_studocs